-CORRELATIONS BETWEEN FREE THYROXINE AND TSH, AND BETWEEN FREE THYROXINE AND FEATURES OF SUBCLINICAL THYROID DYSFUNCTION, DENY THE VALIDITY OF CURRENT DIAGNOSTIC CRITERIA FOR SUBCLINICAL THYROID DYSFUNCTION: A SYSTEMATIC REVIEW
+CLINICAL PARAMETERS CORRELATE MORE OFTEN WITH THYROID HORMONE LEVELS THAN WITH TSH LEVELS: A SYSTEMATIC REVIEW

 Abstract

 Context: The assessment of thyroid function is based on TSH levels.
 Subclinical thyroid dysfunction is defined as the combination of normal levels of thyroid hormones with abnormal levels of TSH.
 Evidence has emerged contradicting the set-point model of thyroid regulation which underlies the concept of TSH based subclinical thyroid dysfunction.
 We therefore addressed the question as to whether free thyroxine (FT4) or TSH levels provide the better guide to the broad range of clinical parameters associated with thyroid dysfunction.